19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) any amount which the Board is entitled to receive or recover on behalf of the Government under section 14A(5) or (6);

-(c) the amounts which the member is required to set aside under sections 15 and 16; and
+(c) the amounts required to be set aside by the member, or from the amount standing to the credit of the member in the Fund, under sections 15 and 16; and

+[Act 20 of 2011 wef 30/12/2011]

 (d) any amount which the member may be required to set aside under any condition referred to in section 27(2)(b) or (3),